oevkaya/GAIL-DS-project/README.md

 - IDS course weekly lab exercises, Homework assigments varying on different data sets in .csv file format and data sets from the certain R package directly
 - IDS quiz examples including interpretational type of questions without any specific data file (Not in a higher priority)
 - Some Statistical related questions from our Statistics Year 2 from weekly labs / quiz exercises from previous years (subject to ST's confirmation)
 - Other open source data sets used in other papers and also shared via Github already (open to public), adaptations of some of them can be useful for the enrichment of the our data set

+### Possible format of the prompts

+Question List: ???

+**id**: Unique identifier for each question.
+**question**: The description of the data analysis question.
+**concepts**: The concepts involved in the question.
+**format**: The format requirements for the output.
+**file_name**: The file name of the corresponding csv file.
+**level**: The difficulty level for each question.

+Additional details like constraints: The constraints on the type of programming (using R instead of Python) or similar ones can be considered!

 ## Our metrics to evaluate the specific task outcome